 If you keep learning and doing, then your work will lead you to the answer.

 Keep it on!
 Whether you are doing well or not, just keep it up.
 I know it is tough when you can’t deliver the work smoothly, but there’s always a way to lead you away from the swamp of art-making.
 If you keep learning and doing, then your work will lead you to the answer.
 The moment you hit the answer, it will bring you happiness, security, and confidence.
 It will calm you down, and this is important to a freelancer.
 Mentally, separate the creation from work.
 When you’re at work, listen to your clients and figure out their demands; When you’re doing art for yourself, just listen to yourself and keep an open mind when getting feedback from others, regardless if it is positive or negative.
-This will help you accumulate confidence for art-making and for your work, and this is an import step when you jump into this domain.
+This will help you accumulate confidence for art-making and for your work, and this is an important step when you jump into this domain.

 Photos courtesy of Michun.